ncagle/DNS-over-HTTPS/Hyper.md

 ## November 3, 2020

-- The travis CI job for Hyper ran green!
+- The travis CI job for CH ran green!

 ## November 2, 2020